 Does Creatine Affect Your Sleep?

-Short answer -- it depends on your body’s reaction to it.
+Still, it will all depend on your body’s reaction to it.

-Since it’s an energy source, many people wonder if taking creatine before bed is a bad idea.
+Since it’s an energy source, many people believe that taking creatine before bed is bad.

 However, research suggests that consuming creatine before you hit the sack can diminish the effects of sleeplessness .